richie1988/ShopOnline/README.md

 ### Usage <a name="usage"></a>

 - Execute the script for an enriching learning experience.
-This Ruby project demonstrates advanced list manipulation using the 'schoo libray' module within a class and objects.
+This React project demonstrates advanced list manipulation using the ShopOnline module within a React redux functionality.

 ## Authors <a name="authors"></a>